quantifiedcode/python-anti-patterns/docs/readability/not_using_zip_to_iterate_over_a_pair_of_lists.rst

 Use ``zip()`` to iterate through a pair of lists ................................................

-The updated module below demonstrates the Pythonic style for iterating through a pair of lists.
-When the module defines two variables in its ``for`` loop in conjunction with a call to ``zip(numbers, letters)`` on the pair of lists, Python automatically assigns the first variable as the next value in the first list, and the second variable as the next value in the second list.
+The updated code below demonstrates the Pythonic style for iterating through a pair of lists.
+When the code defines two variables in its ``for`` loop in conjunction with a call to ``zip(numbers, letters)`` on the pair of lists, Python automatically assigns the first variable as the next value in the first list, and the second variable as the next value in the second list.

 .. code:: python